 Entry requirementsA minimum of 2 grade Bs and 4 grade Cs at GCSE including English Language (grade 4).
-You should have some basic keyboard ability, an interest in popular music and technology, and theory to around grade 3 level.
-It is not strictly necessary to have taken an exam in music theory, more importantly you must have knowledge and experience of music notation.
+You should have some basic keyboard ability, an interest in popular music and technology.
+It is not strictly necessary to have taken an exam in music theory.
 You should also be able to competently play a musical instrument.

 What will I study?Are you intrigued as to how pop music is recorded and how to make the finished product sound so good?
 Would you like to be involved in the technological side or the creative side of the music business?
 If so, then this is the course for you.